 Profile of the study programme

 Depending on your choice of modules you will acquire the command of advanced synthetic, analytic, spectroscopic, theoretical or industrial tools.
-During the first year you chose four modules out of the six offered by the Department of Chemistry:
+The curriculum for «Chemistry» (90 ECTS credits) and «Chemistry, option Chemistry, Communication and Innovation» (120 ECTS credits) consists of five compulsory modules (inorganic chemistry, organic chemistry, physical chemistry, materials chemistry, research) and two optional modules out of the six offered by the Department of Chemistry:

 - Advanced organic chemistry module, consisting of Bioorganic Chemistry, Physical Organic Chemistry, Selected Topics in Organic Chemistry and Literature Study in Organic Chemistry;